By: Sharon Aron Baron

 Opened in 1983 as the first member club in the PGA Tour’s Tournament Players Club network, TPC Eagle Trace is an Arthur Hills design.
 Home to the PGA Tour’s Honda Classic for nine years, TPC Eagle Trace is the centerpiece of a luxury gated community of approximately 900 homes.

 ClubLink’s unique membership model provides its members with reciprocal access to all ClubLink clubs in all regions.
 ClubLink’s innovative TravelLink program offers three levels that allow members inter-regional access.
 The first level provides members inter-regional access to all clubhouses and courses at preferred pricing.
 Levels 2 and 3 are optional and provide members with greater inter-regional access for fixed annual fees.

-The acquisition of Eagle Trace gives ClubLink a total of 12 18-hole equivalent championship and two 18-hole equivalent academy courses in the state of Florida.
+The acquisition of Eagle Trace gives ClubLink a total of 12 18-hole equivalent championships and two 18-hole equivalent academy courses in the state of Florida.

 - Editor of Talk Media and writer for Coral Springs Talk.
 CST was created in 2012 to provide News, Views, and Entertainment for the residents of Coral Springs and the rest of South Florida.

 - News2021.11.29Coral Springs Police Hold Annual Toy Drive Through December 15

 - News2021.11.28Clear Space by Disposing Your Hazardous Waste Dec.
 4